 TWPResponseGetUrlRatingByUrl. [out] ppDlaUrl A pointer to a null terminated string representing the DLA URL.
 The string is valid as long as the URL mating here dia is realid [out] uLength URL rating handle is valid.
 An optional pointer to the length of ppDlaUrl.
-Returns TWP_INVALID_HANDLE hRating does not represent a valid URL rating object.
+Returns Free Free States States TWP_INVALID_HANDLE hRating does not represent a valid URL rating object.
 TWP_INVALID_PARAMETER ppDlaUrl is NULL.
 TWP_SUCCESS The function completes successfully and the ppDlaUrl is retrieved.
-VP_RESULT TWPUrlRatingGetCatego ory (TWPLIB_HANDLE hLib, TWPUrlRatingHandle hRating, TWPCategories Category, int \piPresent) Determines whether the URL rating object has the specified category.
+VP_RESULT TWPUrlRatingGetCatego ory (TWPLIB_HANDLE hLib, TWPUrlRatingHandle hRating, TWPCategories Category, int piPresent) Determines whether the URL rating object has the specified category.

 Parameters [in] hLib Library handle. [in] hRating A URL rating handle representing the information for a URL.
-This handle should have been previously obtained using TWPResponseGetUrlRatingByIndex $\mathbf{or}$ TWPResponseGetUrlRatingByUrl. [in] pCategory The category to search for in the URL rating. [out] piPresent Pointer to a variable that receives the category test result.
+This handle should have been previously obtained using TWPResponseGetUrlRatingByIndex or TWPResponseGetUrlRatingByUrl. [in] pCategory The category to search for in the URL rating. [out] piPresent Pointer to a variable that receives the category test result.
 A non-zero value means the category is present.
-Returns • TWP_INVALID_HANDLE hRating does not represent a valid URL rating object.
+Returns TWP_INVALID_HANDLE hRating does not represent a valid URL rating object.
 TWP_INVALID_PARAMETER piPresent is NULL.
 TWP_SUCCESS The function completes successfully and the piPresent is set.
-P RESULT TWPUrlRatingGetCateg ories (TWPLIB HANDLE hLib,
+P RESULT TWPUrlBatingGetCateg ories (TWPLIB HANDLE hLib.

-TWP\RESULT TWPUrlRatingGetCategories (TWPLIB\HANDLE hLib,
+TWP_RESULT TWPUrlRatingGetCategories (TWPLIB_HANDLE hLib,

-TWPUrlRatingHandle hRating, TWPCategories \\ppCategory, unsigned int \puiLength)
+TWPUrlRatingHandle hRating, TWPCategories ppCategory, unsigned int puiLength)

-Retrieves categories assigned by McAfee to the rated url.
+Retrieves categories assigned by policy to the rated url.

 The function allocates memory for the array of categories.
-This memory must be released using ${\tt TWPFnMemFree}$ function.
+This memory must be released using $\tt TWPFnMemFree$ function.